-Project activities including excavation, cut and fill operations etc., will enhance the soil erosion during the rainy season.
+Project activities including excavation, cut and fill operations, removal of trees and green cover vegetation etc., will enhance the soil erosion during the rainy season.

 Removal of trees and green cover vegetation will reduce infiltration rate of rainwater.
-The impact on soils will be due to the soil erosion at the construction site and along the access routes.
-Excavation activity and land clearance in the erosion prone areas have to be minimised.
-Leveling and stabilisation of excavated land sites will be done after completion of construction activity which will avoid surface runoff and damage to the topsoil.
+The impact on soils will be due to the soil erosion during excavation and backfilling along the access routes.
+Leveling and stabilization of excavated sites will be done after completion of construction activity which will avoid surface runoff and damage to the topsoil.

-The impact associated with landslides due to excessive erosion and other civil works can be avoided or minimised by following mitigation measures:
+The impact associated with landslides due to excessive erosion and other civil works can be avoided or minimized by following mitigation measures:

-- Minimise obstruction or destruction to natural drainage pattern of the surrounding area - Proper treatment of clearing and filling areas against flow acceleration - Turfing work should be taken prior to rainy season around the Grid station - Contractors shall restrict cut and fill operation around sharp/deep slope areas - Piling activities will be restricted to non-rainy season, unless piled materials will spread all over the area and contaminate close by water bodies
+- Maximum effort should be taken to minimize removal of trees and green cover vegetation - Minimize obstruction or destruction to natural drainage pattern of the surrounding area - Proper treatment of clearing and filling areas against flow acceleration - Turfing work should be taken prior to rainy season.